 Learn Something New at the Heard Museum

 The Heard Museum also offers a variety of dance performances, films, workshops, and other events throughout the year.
-You can enjoy the art galleries, sculpture gardens, and shopping centers under the guidance of a free tour.
+You can enjoy the art galleries, sculpture gardens, and museum shop.

 You can purchase tickets for individual special events or get a membership for free and discounted admission.